Disclaimer: This post is sponsored as part of the Lentils.org #GetPrepped #LoveLentils campaign. The opinion and narrative is all mine.

 Different Types of Lentils

-Lentils make a healthy & satisfying protein and easy weeknight dinner
+Lentils make a healthy and satisfying protein and easy weeknight dinner

 Lentils are a nutritional powerhouse and a lifesaver in many ways.
 They last for a long time in the pantry and can soak up big flavours to transform into delicious meals, week after week.